-32. Amendments to this Constitution
+22. Amendments to this Constitution

-- 32.1 The Company may vary, amend or repeal this Constitution by passing a Special Resolution. - 32.2 The Members must not pass a Special Resolution that amends this Constitution if passing it causes the Company no longer to be a charity
+- 22.1 Subject to any provision in any Relevant Law to the Contrary, the Company may vary, amend or repeal this Constitution by passing a Special Resolution. - 22.2 The Members must not pass a Special Resolution that amends this Constitution if passing it causes the Company no longer to be a charity.